Frc-dev/FrcBot/README.md

   - Example: `!settings acc_preference 98`
 - `!settings acc_preference [95, 98, 100]` — Recommends maps where your chosen accuracy will yield positive results.
 Default is 98.
 - `!settings banned_mods` — Displays currently banned mods.
-- `!settings banned_mods [NM, HD, HR, HDHR, HDDT, HDDTHR]` — Toggle mod combinations to exclude from recommendations.
+- `!settings banned_mods [NM, HD, HR, HDHR, HDDT, HRDT, HDHRDT]` — Toggle mod combinations to exclude from recommendations.
+You can set them individually or in HD, HDHR, HRDT format to toggle several at once

 > _The bot uses the **osu! v2 API**, so it includes your lazer plays and returns lazer pp values._